High-intensity interval training, also known as HIIT, has been all the rage the last few years.

 HIIT is also a great way to burn calories, which can help you lose fat — provided you’re eating properly and creating a calorie deficit.
 There is some evidence that HIIT is better for burning fat than many other types of exercise, all other factors being equal.

-However, don’t expect jacked, rippling muscles after just one month of intensity interval training.
+However, don’t expect jacked, rippling muscles after just 1 month of high intensity interval training.
 HIIT isn’t the best mass builder around, however if you stick with the program and eat properly, you’ll lose a lot of fat and reveal excellent muscle tone over time.

-I spoke with several people about their experiences with HIIT workouts and how far they think people can go after one month.
+I spoke with several people about their experiences with HIIT workouts and how long it usually takes to see HIIT results.

 30 days may not seem like that long of a time, but it’s enough to make some drastic changes to your body.